SE-France/dns-01-fortiadc/README.md

 CHALLENGETYPE="dns-01"
 ```

-If you use Google Cloud HTTPS load balancers, you need to align your setup of target proxies with how you create the certificates.
+If you use FortiADC as a HTTPS load balancers, you need to align your setup of target proxies with how you create the certificates.
 All domains served by a target proxy have to be in the same certificate.
 If that is more than one, you cannot use the -d command line option of dehydrated.
 Instead you have to create a domains.txt file.
 The following example assumes you have two target proxies; one serving requests for example.com and www.example.com.
 And the second one serving wwwtest.example.com:

 domains.txt
 ```